yanqiaoyu/yToolsBox/README_en.md

 # yToolsBox

 [README](README_en.md) | [中文文档](README.md)

-yToolsBox is a small platform which is for tool storage and scheduling。It currently supports storing and scheduling scripts (*.py *.sh) and containers.
+yToolsBox is an All-In-One platform which is for tool storage and scheduling。It currently supports storing and scheduling scripts (_.py _.sh) and containers.

 ## Why would I develop this yToolsBox ？

 The emergence of shared bicycles has largely solved the "last mile" problem of people returning home from get off work.

 We will encounter many similar scenarios in our daily work，for example：In order to improve daily work efficiency，we usually would produce some scripts or docker images to help us。But usually no one knows how to use each other’s tools；Or there are related documents for use, but few people are willing to read it。It usually ended hurriedly with "Could you please help me doing this？"

 If we regard "solving the problems encountered in our respective work" as "going home", and taking "the various tools produced to solve these problems" as the "means to go home", then it is not difficult to find that this is actually another kind of "last mile" problem.